Regression

 plt.show()

 We have covered the essential concepts of regression, including both theory and implementation.
-Now, we will explore additional applications of regression.
+Now, we will explore additional examples of regression.

 We start with a signal represented by a vector $x \in \mathbb{R}^n$.
 The coefficients $x_i$ correspond to the value of some function of time, evaluated (or sampled, in the language of signal processing) at evenly spaced points.
 It is usually assumed that the signal does not vary too rapidly, which means that usually, we have $x_i \approx x_{i+1}$.